 MCSO is in Phase 1 compliance with Paragraph 204.
-Based on the Monitor's 31st Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 33rd Quarterly Report, MCSO is not in Phase 2 compliance.

 MCSO has a significant caseload of administrative investigations.
 Reducing that caseload and shortening the time required to complete investigations is a priority.
-The caseloads and efforts to manage and reduce them, while maintaining quality investigations, have been described in MCSO's previous reports, most recently its 31st Quarterly Report.
-The previous reports also describe the court proceedings in 2021 related to the Parties' effort to hold the Sheriff in contempt because of the PSB caseloads.
-MCSO initiated 1,028 complaint investigations in 2017, 1,114 complaint investigations in 2018, 1,111 complaint investigations in 2019, 1,204 complaint investigations in 2020, and 1,172 complaint investigations in 2021.
-During the first quarter of 2022, MCSO initiated 226 complaint investigations.
-MCSO closed 628 investigations in 2017, 518 investigations in 2018, 727 investigations in 2019, and 995 investigations in 2020, and 1,021 investigations in 2021.
-During the first quarter of
+The caseloads and efforts to manage and reduce them, while maintaining quality investigations, have been described in MCSO's previous reports, most recently its 33rd Quarterly Report (Doc.
+2820-1).

-2022, MCSO closed 226 investigations.
-The current average caseload is down from 74 investigations per investigator at the end of the prior reporting period to 62 investigations per investigator at the end of the first quarter of 2022.
-This "average caseload" matrix does not include in its calculation the two detention investigators assigned during the first quarter of 2022 or any of the six contracted investigators.
+MCSO initiated 1,028 Complaint investigations in 2017, 1,114 Complaint investigations in 2018, 1,111 Complaint investigations in 2019, 1,204 Complaint investigations in 2020, and 1,172 Complaint investigations in 2021.
+During the first three quarters of 2022, MCSO initiated 777 Complaint investigations.
+MCSO closed 628 investigations in 2017, 518 investigations in 2018, 727 investigations in 2019, 995 investigations in 2020, and 1,021 investigations in 2021.
+During the first three quarters of 2022, MCSO closed 693 investigations.
+The current average caseload is down from 74 investigations per investigator at the end of 2021 to 63 investigations per investigator at the end of this quarter.
+This "average caseload" matrix does not include in its calculation any of the six contracted investigators.

 As part of the 2021 court proceedings, the Court appointed Michael Gennaco on September 7, 2021 to develop proposals concerning the PSB backlog.
-MCSO hopes that Mr. Gennaco's recommendations will guide MCSO, the Monitor, and the Parties to workable solutions for reducing the backlog.
+Mr. Gennaco's report was published during this quarter and will serve as a guide for MCSO, the Monitor, and the Parties to implement workable solutions for reducing the backlog.
+As noted in response to Paragraph 194, during this quarter, MCSO began implementing some of Mr. Gennaco's recommendations to address the backlog.
+In addition to converting vacant sworn positions within PSB to civilian investigator positions, MCSO commissioned a sworn staffing study and understood efforts to increase its use of contract investigators.

 MCSO recognizes the importance of addressing the volume of administrative investigations and continues to attempt to do so.
 However, MCSO also recognizes that the utilization of "averages" as a single numeric metric has statistical limitations in demonstrating the continued progress of MCSO's efforts to complete investigations in compliance with the Court's Order.
-The tables below are provided as a transparency measure with respect to the number, disposition, and timeframes associated with administrative cases closed during the first quarter of 2022.
+The tables below are provided as a transparency measure with respect to the number, disposition, and timeframes associated with administrative cases closed during this quarter.

-The following three tables report the timeliness of completion for cases completed during the first quarter of 2022.
-Each table provides the minimum number of days to close a case, the maximum number of days to close a case, the "average" number of days to close a case, and the median number of days to close a case.
-Given the differing administrative processes as required by the Court's Orders and Arizona Revised Statutes for sustained cases versus cases with findings other than sustained they are differentiated in Table 1 and Table 2.
-Table 3 represents all cases closed for the first quarter of 2022.
+The following three tables report the timeliness of completion for cases completed in this quarter.
+Each table provides the minimum number of days to close a case, the maximum number of days to close a case, the average number of days to close a case, and the median number of days to close a case.
+Given the differing administrative processes required by the Court's Orders, and Arizona Revised Statutes for sustained cases versus cases with findings other than sustained, they are differentiated in Table 1 and Table 2.
+Table 3 represents all cases closed for the Third Quarter of 2022.

-Table 1: 2022 - Q1 Sustained Cases (56 Cases - 48% of all cases)
+Table 1: 2022 - Q3 Sustained Cases (51 Cases - 50% of all cases)

-,

 Descriptive Statistic Investigative Days

-Minimum days 42
+Minimum days 43

-Maximum days 1753
+Maximum days 2277

+Average days 520

-Average days 611 Median days 435
+Median days 340

-Table 2: 2022 - Q1 Other than Sustained Cases (60 Cases - 52% of All Cases)
+Table 2: 2022 - Q3 Other than Sustained Cases (55 Cases - 47% of all cases)

 Descriptive Statistic Investigative Days

-Minimum days 27
+Minimum days 11

-Maximum days 1970
+Maximum days 1795

-Average days 611
+Average days 655

-Median days 406
+Median days 346

-Table 3: 2022 - Q1 All Cases (116 Cases)
+Table 3: 2022 - Q3 All Cases (117 Cases)

-Descriptive Statistic Investigative Days
+1111 (1111) Descriptive Statistic Investigative Days

-Minimum days 27
+Minimum days 11

-Maximum days 1970
+Maximum days 2277

-Average days 611
+Average days 588

-Median days 419
+Median days 346